yashmadan123/mslearn-openai/Instructions/Labs/04-code-generation.md

 6. Observe the output.
 The model likely responded very similarly as the first time, but this time coding in C#.
 You can ask it again for a different language of your choice, or a function to complete a different task such as reversing the input string.

-7. Next, let's explore using AI to understand code with this example of a random function you saw written in Ruby.
-Send the following prompt as the user message.
+7. Next, let's explore using AI to understand code.
+Submit the following prompt as the user message.

     ```code
     What does the following function do?
     ---
-    def random_func(n)
+    def multiply(a, b):
-      start = [0, 1]
-      (n - 2).times do
-        start << start[-1] + start[-2]
-      end
-      start.shuffle.each do |num|
-        puts num
-      end
-    end
+    result = 0
+    negative = False
+    if a < 0 and b > 0:
+        a = -a
+        negative = True
+    elif a > 0 and b < 0:
+        b = -b
+        negative = True
+    elif a < 0 and b < 0:
+        a = -a
+        b = -b
+    while b > 0:
+        result += a
+        b -= 1
+    if negative:
+        return -result
+    else:
+        return result
     ```

-8. Observe the output, which explains what the function does in natural language.
+8. Observe the output, which explains what the function does, which is to multiply two numbers together by using a loop.

 9. Submit the prompt `Can you simplify the function?`.
 The model should write a simpler version of the function.